akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 enormous rise of computing power however, neural networks have proven to be invaluable in many many areas.
-With this technology becoming ever more usefull and adopted with each year, it is very much worth your time to learn how this technology works.
+With this technology becoming ever more usefull with each year, so does knowledge on how to build and improve neural networks.

 In this example we will learn how a neural network works by building a neural network that is able to classify